deanstein/CinderellaCityProject/README.md

 		- Responsible for mapping between 3D mall patrons (non-player characters) and animation controllers, depending on name or gender
 	- ManageProxyMapping.cs
 		- Responsible for mapping between proxy objects and associated prefabs, like people and trees
+	- ManageScenes.cs
+		- Responsible for opening, loading, and managing lists of Scenes, including any active Scenes, inactive Scenes, and the order of "time traveling" while in-game
 	- ManageSunSettings.cs
 		- Responsible for adjusting the Sun position and properties of the Pause Menu, in order to generate accurate screenshots of disabled Scenes for "time traveling" thumbnails
 	- ManageTaggedObjects.cs